College Factual by our College Data Analytics Team

 3,023 Full-Time Undergraduates

 Located in Hamilton, New York, Colgate University is a private not-for-profit institution.
-Hamilton is a great place for students who enjoy small town life.
+Colgate is located in the countryside, which is perfect for students who enjoy a rural lifestyle.

 Get more details about the location of Colgate University.